September 23, 2019

 - We didn’t buy a bunch of needless souvenirs; didn’t do any of the excursions; nor did we eat at any of the islands restaurants; and, we didn’t rent anything.
 We had our water bottles, which we brought from home.
 So, we consumed water or free drinks on the ship to save money, as well.
 We just resigned ourselves to being fully content with what we had before us—and, it was perfectly okay.
 We were on our first cruise to the Bahamas for goodness sakes!

-7 NECESSARY PACKING TIPS FOR GOING ON A CRUISE TO THE BAHAMAS
+8 NECESSARY PACKING TIPS FOR TAKING A CRUISE TO THE BAHAMAS

 - DO NOT OVERPACK